 Meet The 2018 Public Sector Data Science Interns

 The Public Sector Data Science Internship Program is an internship for rising juniors and seniors in the Glenn College and is a collaboration between the OERC, Glenn College and CHRR.
 Students interested in exploring careers in policy research and evaluation receive instruction from Glenn Faculty and Staff on investigating policy problems through data analysis.
 The students are then partnered with a state agency in Columbus where they will work on a project for the Summer, culminating in a presentation of work at the end of the Summer!
 This year we have five interns working at five different state agencies on projects ranging from low-income housing to veterans affairs and education policy.
 We'll provide more updates on the internships as the Summer progresses!
-More information about the internship program can be found on the Glenn College page.
+More information about the internship program can be found on the Glenn College website.

 Opportunities for Ohioans with Disabilities